Electrically Tunable Superconductivity Through Surface Orbital Polarization: Results

 After having fully addressed the most favorable superconducting configurations in a thin film with $n_z=6$ layers, we consider whether the orbital asymmetric potential at the surface is able to be also effective in thicker layered films.
 Such issue is accounted by simulating the cases with $n_z=12$ and $n_z=30$.
 In Figs. \ref{Fig:2}(d),(e) we demonstrate that for two representative values of $\alpha_{OR}$, corresponding to weak and strong orbital Rashba couplings, the surface interlayer interaction is able to induce the 0-$\pi$ and superconductor-normal metal phase transitions.
 The phase diagram and the effects are then confirmed and observable either for doubling the system size, $n_z=12$ (Figs. \ref{Fig:2}(d),(e) or for superconducting thin film with $n_z=30$ layers (Figs. \ref{Fig:2}(f),(g)).
 However, one remark is relevant here concerning the amplitude of the kinetic energy along the $z$-axis.
-Indeed, the change of the superconducting state is related to the inter-layer hopping amplitude and one needs a slighlty larger $t_{\perp}$ to get critical boundaries occurring in the same range of strengths for $\lambda$ as for thinner SCs.
-It is plausible to expect that the effective coherence length along $\hat{z}$ is proportional to the out-of-plane Fermi velocity, and thus one can argue that it scales with the amplitude of the inter-layer hopping.
-Such observation implies that the size of the SC is relevant for observing the SFE.
-We notice that the reduction of $t_{\perp}$ can alter the phase diagram with the normal state region being replaced by the $\pi$-SC configuration for the same strength of applied electric field (Sect.
-III \cite{SM}).
+Indeed, the change of the superconducting state is related to the inter-layer hopping amplitude and one needs a slighlty larger $t_{\perp}$ to get critical boundaries occurring in the same range of strengths for $\lambda$ as for thinner SCs (Sect.
+III E).